longtrinh2666/unlock-termial-free-terria-host/README.md

 - step 5 : type `bash setup` and wait setup done

 - step 6 : set startup code `bash /home/container/recovery/debian.sh`

+>NOTE
+>his project does NOT change the kernel, does NOT increase RAM, and does NOT bypass host limits.
+It only creates a Debia environment inside an existing container.